What is retransmission in TCP? Error control and Duplicate Acknowledgement.

 In other articles, we have covered how the TCP setup and closes a connection.
 After connection establishment, during data transfer, there could be packet losses/garbled due to various reasons.
 Being a reliable protocol, TCP has retransmission functionality for error recovery.
 In this tutorial, we will learn why and when packets are retransmitted over an active connection.

 What are the reasons for packet loss?

 The network is built upon processing nodes such as routers and physical channels called wires.
-When a frame traverses from source to the next hope, a frame may be errored due to noise.
+When a frame traverses from the source to the next hope, a frame may be errored due to noise.
 The receiver recognizes the error and drops the frame.
 Most of the errors at the frame level are handled and recovered by the data link layer.
 But still, it’s optimization as TCP anyway has error control.